aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/30_state machine/_index.en.md

 >}}

 {{% notice warning %}}
-The CloudFormation template will deploy 5 lambda functions.
+The CloudFormation template will deploy 5 Lambda functions.
 Be sure to select the one beginning with ``wildrydes-step-module-resour-FaceDetectionFunction-``.
 If you choose a different one, you will experience errors with the rest of this section.
 {{% /notice %}}

-The purpose of this lambda function is to simply take a user_id, an s3 bucket, and a file name, and determine if there is a face detected in the photo in that file.
+The purpose of this Lambda function is to simply take a user_id, an s3 bucket, and a file name, and determine if there is a face detected in the photo in that file.
 If there is no face, or there's a face with sunglasses (or some other obstruction), the Lambda function will throw an error.
 Before we configure what we should do with the output of this function, let's define a way to send the user an email if there's an error.

 ➡️ Step 7: Add a notification state.